beroset/autoproject/test/examples/autoproj.md

     cmake ..
     make

-The executable (if succefully created) will be created in `build/src` and will be named `project` (or whatever more meaningful name you have given the original `.md` file).
+The executable (if successfully created) will be created in `build/src` and will be named `project` (or whatever more meaningful name you have given the original `.md` file).
+Examples of questions for which this works are https://codereview.stackexchange.com/questions/123489/recursive-breadth-first-search-for-knights-tour and https://codereview.stackexchange.com/questions/78362/hangman-on-the-command-line.

 Note that this will **not work** if there are special things needed by the code in question.
 For instance, this code itself will **not** build unless this line is added to the `src/CMakeLists.txt` file (assuming `g++`):

     target_link_libraries(${EXECUTABLE_NAME} stdc++fs)

 The reason is that it uses the C++17 `filesystem` feature which is still in the `experimental` namespace and so must, for now [must be linked with `libstdc++fs`](https://gcc.gnu.org/onlinedocs/libstdc++/manual/using.html#manual.intro.using.flags).
 Note also, that `CMake` will automatically use the environment variables `CFLAGS` and `CXXFLAGS`.
 My setup, which works well for many programs including this one includes `CXXFLAGS="-Wall -Wextra -pedantic -std=c++14"`.
 The important part here is that this particular program should be compiled with C++14 compatibility.
-I have not yet tried this code on plaforms other than Linux.
+I have not yet tried this code on platforms other than Linux.

 I'm interested in a general code review, and particularly if there are improvements that could or should be made to the design or interface to the `AutoProject` class.